jtbonhomme/go-clean-template/README.md

 Reading the config from yaml contradicts the ideology of 12 factors, but in practice, it is more convenient than reading the entire config from ENV.
 It is assumed that default values are in yaml, and security-sensitive variables are defined in ENV.
-Consider using a configuration server like Consul.

 ### `pkg/logger`
 Package that exposes a logging interface to be used in all the project.
 It relies on [zerolog](https://github.com/rs/zerolog)